OpenMS/pyopenms-docs/docs/source/pyopenms_in_r.rst

 ************

 Using the "reticulate" R package provides a way to access the :term:`pyopenms` information about the available functions and methods.
-We can inspect individual :term:`pyOpenMS` objects through the ``py_help`` function:
+We can inspect individual pyOpenMS objects through the ``py_help`` function:

 .. code-block:: R